Azores Summit: Statements at the Azores Summit in relation to Iraq

-Apart from the ultimatum, the Azores Summit adopted a statement on transatlantic solidarity in which the signatories intended to state their particular points of view regarding the common values on both sides of the Atlantic pertaining to democracy, freedom, and the rule of law, and that together they would confront the two threats of the 21st century: terrorism and the proliferation of weapons of mass destruction.
+The signatories intended to state their particular points of view regarding the common values on both sides of the Atlantic pertaining to democracy, freedom, and the rule of law, and that together they would confront the two threats of the 21st century: terrorism and the proliferation of weapons of mass destruction.

 Consequences

 The Azores Summit is the prelude to the 2003 invasion of Iraq and its subsequent occupation, as well as the prolongation of the Iraq War until 19 August 2010.

 The military occupation found no weapons of mass destruction

 The existence of chemical weapons (weapons of mass destruction) in Iraq, the main argument put forward for the declaration of war, was not proven.
 The invasion of Iraq has also been linked to the solution of the Arab–Israeli conflict, the new geopolitical strategy of the United States, the large economic oil interests in the area, and a real testing ground for the US military industry, which constitutes a very important part of its gross domestic product.